IK10 TOUCH SCREEN

 What IK10 is NOT

-• Not a scratch rating (that’s a different topic)
+• Not a scratch rating (different test)

 • Not “glass thickness only”